-4. Premiums paid for qualified group-term life insurance on the life of an employee.
+(D) A premiums paid by an employer for group-term life insurance on the life of an employee to the extent the premium is excluded from the employee's federal taxable income under Section 79 of the Internal Revenue Code [or any successor thereto].

+22 Planmatics study, supra, note 7 at pg. v.

+^{1 &}lt;sup>23 Id. at 34.
-There is no state that imposes either an income tax or an unemployment insurance tax that does not have either a provision similar to this provision or has no provision that would subject such premiums to income tax or have implications on their unemployment insurance regime.

-- 5. Amounts paid an employee by an employer as an Employee Achievement Award. - 6.
-The amount of any payment (including any amount paid by an employer for insurance or annuities, or into a fund to provide for any payment) made to, or on behalf of an employee or any of his or her dependents under a plan or system maintained by the employer which makes provision for all or specific classes of the employer's employees, and their dependents, generally or for a class or classes of the employer's employees (or for a class or classes of employees and their dependents), on account of
+1 Comment 2 3 4 5 There is no state that imposes either an income tax or an unemployment insurance tax that does not have either a provision similar to this provision or has no provision that would subject such premiums to income tax or have implications on their unemployment insurance regime.
+6 (E) An amount paid an employee by an employer as an employee achievement award as 7 defined at Section 274(j) of the Internal Revenue Code [or the successor thereto]; 8 Comment 9 Discuss the elements of 274(j) and why payments are exempt.
+10 11 (F) A payment (including any amount paid by an employer for insurance or annuities, or into 12 a fund to provide for any payment) made to, or on behalf of an employee or any of the employee's 13 dependents under a plan or system maintained by the employer which makes provision for all or 14 specific classes of the employer's employees, and their dependents, generally or for a class or classes 15 of the employer's employees, or for a class or classes of employees and their dependents, on 16 account of 17 (i) sickness, if mandated under [this state's workers' compensation law], or 18 (ii) sickness, if not mandated under [this state's workers' compensation law], made after 19 six consecutive months after the commencement of the non-mandated payments, 20 (iii) a disability resulting from an accident and received under [this state's workers' 21 compensation law], 22 (iv) medical or hospitalization expenses in connection with sickness or a disability 23 resulting from an accident, or 24 (v) death;

-1 (1) if mandated under this state's workers' compensation law, and 2 (2) any payment made not mandated under this state's workers' compensation law 3 after six consecutive months from the commencement of such non-mandated 4 payments.
-5 b. accident disability payments received under this state's workers' compensation 6 law, 7 c. medical or hospitalization expenses in connection with accident disability or 8 sickness, or 9 d. death; 10 7. an y payment or series of payments by an employer to an employee or any of said 11 em aployee's dependents which is paid - 12 a. upon or after the termination of an employee's employment relationship with said 13 employer due to 14 (1) death, or 15 (2) retirement for disability, and 16 b. under a plan established by the employer which makes provision for his 17 employees generally, or a class or classes of his employees, (or for such 18 employees or classes of employees and their dependents), other than any 19 such payment or series of payments which would have been paid if the 20 employee's employment relationship had not been so terminated.
-21 c. by an employer to a survivor or the estate of a former employee after the calendar 22 year in which such employee died provided such payment is not considered income in respect of a decedent in accordance with [cite state law provision].
+- (G) A payment or series of payments made to an employee, or any of the employee's dependents, under a nondiscriminatory plan or system maintained by the employer, which - (i) is paid upon or after the termination of an employee's employment as an employee with the employer because of the employee's death or retirement on account of disability, and - (ii) would not have been paid if the employee's employment as an employee had not been so terminated; - (H) A payment made by an employer to a survivor or the estate of a former employee after the calendar year in which the employee died if the payment is not considered income in respect of a decedent in accordance with [cite state law provision].